Accounting for Love

 And if she can’t, will he ever forgive her?

 Accounting for Love is the first novel in the Long Valley world, although all books in the Long Valley world can be read as standalones.
-It has some strong language, and oh my, sexy times.
-If you would prefer the sweet version, please check out the other listing for this book.
+This is the “sweet” version of the book, which means on a heat scale of 1 - 5, it is probably around a 1.5 or so.
+If you are interested in the “swexy” version (sweet + sexy), please check out the other listing for this book.
 Either way, enjoy!

 Click here to find all of the storefronts where you can read this book for FREE, or read on to enjoy an excerpt...

-“How the hell am I supposed to organize this crap?”
+“How am I supposed to organize this crap?”
 Stetson groaned, shoving his hand through his hair.
 The back of his neck was burning hot with anger.

 Spending time in the small room always made Stetson uncomfortable.
 Sometimes, he was simply annoyed by the boring work that was done in the office.
 Other times, sitting in the room would flat-out anger him.
 Memories would flood his mind, reminding him of his father’s death.
 Consequently, he spent as little time in the office as possible.
-Real farming happened in the fields, dammit.
+Real farming happened in the fields – everyone knew that.